-&lt;sup>26 Energy and Environment Economics, Inc. and ScottMadden Inc., "The Role of Gas Distribution Companies in Achieving the Commonwealth's Climate Goals", Massachusetts Department of Public Utilities Docket No. 20-80, March 18, 2022.
+26 Energy and Environment Economics, Inc. and ScottMadden Inc., "The Role of Gas Distribution Companies in Achieving the Commonwealth's Climate Goals", Massachusetts Department of Public Utilities Docket No. 20-80, March 18, 2022.

-&lt;sup>27 Guidehouse Inc., "National Grid New York Climate Leadership and Community Protection Act Study", New York Department of Public Service Docket No. 19-G-0309, February 15, 2023, Pages 72-74.
-For example, Berkshire Gas states that its most recent five-year forecast does not include new decarbonization measures ("...at this time, the Company's forecasts do not include any adjustments for any decarbonization measures that may affect gas demand, other than the existing energy efficiency measures already approved by the Department).
-The Berkshire Gas Company, "Long Range Forecast and Supply Plan", Docket DPU 22-148, November 2022, page 7.
+27 Guidehouse Inc., "National Grid New York Climate Leadership and Community Protection Act Study", New York Department of Public Service Docket No. 19-G-0309, February 15, 2023, Pages 72-74.

-forecasts may not be reliable indicators of these companies' future decisions to renew or terminate long-term contracts for transportation and storage services.
+In cases where the LDC forecasts of future gas use are high relative to the results of the longer-term planning studies, this may be intentional.
+Because the timing and impact of building electrification and new energy efficiency programs on future gas use is uncertain, some LDCs have chosen not to factor these into their current forecasts.28 As a result, the LDC forecasts may not be reliable indicators of these companies' future decisions to renew or terminate long-term contracts for transportation and storage services.